 - Shahtoosh (from the fleece of Tibetan Chiru Antelopes which are trapped, killed & skinned)- Shawls, Scarves & Stoles

 - Suede (from various animal skins)- Jackets, Gloves, Belts

 - Down (feathers plucked from the underbelly of live geese and ducks)- As padding or insulation in Winter Coats & Jackets

 - Angora (wool from Angora rabbits)- Sweaters, Scarves, Mittens, Hats

 - Mohair (hair fibre of Angora goat)- Sweaters, Suits, Socks, Scarves, Coats

 Luckily, there is no dearth of cruelty free vegan alternatives to all of the fabrics now & its easier now than ever to wear vegan.
-At Lake Peace, we do not use leather, fur, silk, wool, suede, down or any animal derived raw materials to make our clothes.
+At Lake Peace, we do not use leather, fur, silk, wool, suede, down or any animal derived raw materials like mother of pearl, shell, feathers or animal bone trimmings to make our clothes.
 In fact, we’ve gone a step ahead & use only plant-based fabrics which cause minimal ecological damage.
 Healthier ecosystems translate into better life for animals living in them.
 We're also working on some fantastic plant based alternatives to popular animal derived clothing and constantly upgrading our knowledge.

 Cruelty-free conscious living is not just reserved for our food.
 Why limit our Compassion till our dinner table?
 What we put over our bodies holds as much relevance as what we put inside them.
 When you buy vegan, you take away the power from an exploitative & abusive animal agriculture industry and say no to death, misery & abuse of millions of earthlings.